DennisOSRM/hms-mqtt-publisher/ha-hoymiles-wifi-addon-nightly/README.md

 - `mqtt_port`: The port of your MQTT broker (default is 1883 for unencrypted MQTT).

 The update_interval setting controls the frequency of the updates.
-This should not be set to a value less than 30 seconds (see limitations below).
+This should not be set to a value less than 30 seconds (see limitations below), any smaller values will be ignored.

 - `update_interval: 30500`: The interval in milliseconds between updates.